 Yes.
 As a student employee, you are uniquely positioned to influence campus climate and culture related to issues implicating the university’s sexual misconduct policy.
 You also bear a responsibility of reporting to the Title IX Coordinator any conduct or behaviors which may amount to a violation of the university sexual misconduct policy.
 This training will provide you with a strong foundational understanding of the concerning behaviors which warrant reporting, resources and support services made available to those persons impacted by sexual misconduct, and strategies for effective bystander intervention.
 Your supervisor may also require that you complete additional training specific to your employment.

 If you cannot find the invitation email in your inbox, please check your Junk and Archived folders.
-You can also access the course directly within Canvas.
 If you did not receive the email or cannot locate the course, please contact titleIX@nova.edu from your NSU email account.
-You can also search for the course within Canvas and enroll yourself.

 This training is distinct from any in-person sexual harassment or sexual violence prevention training you may have attended at NSU.
 In-person trainings are available to address unique needs, as a follow up to this training or to engage in a more in-depth discussion on a particular topic, and can be catered to your student group or organization.
 Contact titleIX@nova.edu if you would like to schedule one of these for your organization.